ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/security/index.md

 Smart contracts are extremely flexible, and capable of controlling large amounts of value and data, while running immutable logic based on code deployed on the blockchain.
 This has created a vibrant ecosystem of trustless and decentralized applications that provide many advantages over legacy systems.
 They also represent opportunities for attackers looking to profit by exploiting vulnerabilities in smart contracts.

-The peculiarities of public blockchains, like Ethereum, further complicate the issue of securing smart contracts.
-Deployed contract code _usually_ cannot be changed to patch security flaws, while assets stolen from smart contracts are extremely difficult to track and mostly irrecoverable.
+Public blockchains, like Ethereum, further complicate the issue of securing smart contracts.
+Deployed contract code _usually_ cannot be changed to patch security flaws, while assets stolen from smart contracts are extremely difficult to track and mostly irrecoverable due to immutability.

 Although figures vary, it is estimated that the total amount of value stolen or lost due to security defects in smart contracts is easily over $1 billion.
 This includes high-profile incidents, such as the [DAO hack](https://hackingdistributed.com/2016/06/18/analysis-of-the-dao-exploit/) (3.6M ETH stolen, worth over $1B in today’s prices), [Parity multi-sig wallet hack](https://www.coindesk.com/30-million-ether-reported-stolen-parity-wallet-breach) ($30M lost to hackers), and the [Parity frozen wallet issue](https://www.theguardian.com/technology/2017/nov/08/cryptocurrency-300m-dollars-stolen-bug-ether) (over $300M in ETH locked forever).